Phone makers outlook in focus in grimmer economy

 Despite expectations that new models from key vendors will drive sales in October through December, there is some concern that achieving the market's consensus forecast of 12 percent growth will be difficult given the global trend of slower gadget sales.

-"Looking at Europe and North America overall, the outlook is murky," Masaru Kato, chief financial officer of Sony Corp, which makes electronics products ranging from tablet PCs to TVs, told Reuters on Tuesday.
+"Looking at Europe and North America overall, the outlook is murky," Masaru Kato, chief financial officer of Sony Corp (6758.T), which makes electronics products ranging from tablet PCs to TVs, told Reuters on Tuesday.

 "We don't see any reasons for optimism," he said.